 What is really needed is a good liquid leather conditioner that actually reaches the leather to hydrate and condition.

 Car Leather Myth 4: Water will stain leather, so don’t get your leather wet

 Plain water will not hurt leather.

 Consider that leather is tanned and cured using water.
 What’s damaging to leather (stain-wise) is stuff in water.

-Just be sure to fully dry your leather after it gets wet to avoid any chance of discoloration.
+Just fully dry leather surfaces after they get wet.
+This will avoid any possibility of discoloration.